 Here’s an example:

-Please do not hesitate to contact me if you have any questions or need further information about [candidate] or her qualifications.
+Please do not hesitate to contact me with any questions or need further information about [candidate] or her qualifications.

 [Mobile/business phone and email]